Bald eagles around the U.S. are contracting the bird flu

 At least three bald eagles who contracted bird flu are dead, Georgia's Department of Natural Resources said Thursday.
 The highly pathogenic avian influenza has been detected in more than 25 states, according to the U.S. Agriculture Department.

-In Georgia, 11 wild birds have tested position for bird flu, including the bald eagles.
+In Georgia, 11 wild birds have tested positive for bird flu, including the bald eagles.

 Meanwhile, bald eagles in other states have also contracted the flu.